rat-nick/ratinac-nikola/README.md

 - 👋 Hi, I’m @ratinac-nikola
-- 👀 I’m interested in data science and machine learining
+- 👀 I’m interested in data science, machine learining and ML Ops
-- 🌱 I’m currently learning R and cloudd computing
+- 🌱 I’m currently learning R, docker, kubernetes and zookeeper
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---